Three Years Later: GREATS grows 280% year-over-year

 Flashback to 2013.
 Brooklyn-based footwear brand, GREATS, launched a beta version of its ecommerce store, offering two silhouettes of luxury men’s shoes.
 After selling out, they went back into production and made an official debut in 2014.
 Their focus is direct-to-consumer ecommerce, a strategy that enables them to run lean and offer customers lower-than-expected prices on a high-end product.

-GREATS partnered with Ingram Micro Commerce & Fulfillment right from the beginning.
+GREATS partnered with Ingram Micro Commerce & Lifecycle Services right from the beginning.
 “We knew that when we launched, logistics was not something that we were going to be good at, so we went out immediately and tried to find the best 3PL that we could find,” said Ryan Babenzien, founder and CEO.
-Having seen Ingram Micro Commerce scale to accommodate large volumes for other customers, they were sure they could get there, too.
+Having seen Ingram Micro Services scale to accommodate large volumes for other customers, they were sure they could get there, too.

 We spoke to GREATS in 2014 and since then, the company has grown astronomically.
 Sales have grown an average of 280 percent year-over-year.
 Between 2014 and 2015, order volume increased over 300 percent.
 By 2016, the company was averaging over 3,000 orders per month.
 As for 2017, early data indicates a record-breaking year.